 “A quid.
 Pound coin.”
-He smiles.
-“Rare, mind.”
+He smiles, too.
+“Bronze snowflakes.”

-He widens tired, restless blue eyes.
-“I get my street sense from my older brother.
+As if I asked, he says, “I get my street sense from my older brother.
 You’ll see him on the corner of the crossroads, over there.”

-“I used to love this city,” I tell him.
-“Until recently.
+I hesitate.
+“I used to love this city, until recently.
 Until the attacks.
 It’s not right what they’re doing.
 Everyone deserves a chance.”